[Q,R]=0 and Kostant partition functions: Fixed point formula and a formal character

+\end{corollary} Indeed, multiplying the right hand side of \eqref{ab} and \eqref{abchar} by we obtain the same result.
+On the other hand, it is easy to see that the operation of multiplication by this product is injective on the subspace of elements of $\rhat$ which are supported on a half-space bounded by a hyperplane orthogonal to $Y$.

-\begin{remark} The function $\F\Theta[\Phi\felarrow X]:\Lambda\to\Z$, traditionally, has been called the {\em partition function}, since, assuming $\Phi=\Phi^+$, its value at $\mu$ equals the number of ways one can write $\mu$ as a nonnegative integral linear combinations of vectors from $\Phi$.
-In particular, the equality \eqref{abchar} applied to Weyl's formula for the characters leads to Kostants's formula for the multiplicity of a weight in an irreducible representation of a reductive Lie group. \end{remark}
+\begin{remark} The function $\F\Theta[\Phi\felarrow \Xpol]:\Lambda\to\Z$, traditionally, has been called the {\em partition function}, since, assuming $\Phi=\Phi^+$, its value at $\mu$ equals the number of ways one can write $\mu$ as a nonnegative integral linear combinations of vectors from $\Phi$.
+In particular, the equality \eqref{abchar} applied to Weyl's formula for the characters leads to Kostant's formula for the multiplicity of a weight in an irreducible representation of a reductive Lie group. \end{remark}

-A key fact is that the Fourier transform $\F\Theta[\Phi\felarrow X]$, as a function on $\Lambda$, is piecewise quasi-polynomial.
-Let us explain this in more detail: \begin{definition} Given a list $\Phi$ spanning $\t^*$, we will call an element $\gamma\in\t^*$ $\Phi$-{\em regular} if it is not the linear combination of fewer than $\dim(\t)$ elements of $\Phi$. \end{definition}
+A key fact is that the Fourier transform $\F\Theta[\Phi\felarrow \Xpol]$, as a function on $\Lambda$, is piecewise quasi-polynomial.
+Let us describe this in more detail: \begin{definition} Given a list $\Phi$ spanning $\t^*$, we will call an element $\gamma\in\t^*$ $\Phi$-{\em regular} if it is not the linear combination of fewer than $\dim(\t)$ elements of $\Phi$. \end{definition}

-The set of $\Phi$-regular elements form the complement of a hyperplane arrangement in $\t^*$, and we will use the term $\Phi$-{\em tope} for the connected components of this set.
+The set of $\Phi$-regular elements form the complement of a hyperplane arrangement in $\t^*$, and we will use the term $\Phi$-{\em tope} for the connected components of this set\footnote{We use the word tope, as our definition is similar to the notion of tope in matroid theory.}.
 It will be convenient to use the notation $\vv(\gamma)$ for the tope containing the $\Phi$-regular element $\gamma$.
 Note that topes are open convex cones, which are invariant under rescaling.